 Gainey McKenna & Egleston Announces A Class Action Lawsuit Has Been Filed Against Telephone and Data Systems, Inc. (TDS, TDS-PV, TDS-PU)

-/EIN News/ -- NEW YORK, May 04, 2023 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Northern District of Illinois on behalf of all persons or entities who purchased the securities of Telephone and Data Systems, Inc. (“Telephone and Data Systems” or the “Company”) (NYSE: TDS, TDS-PV, TDS-PU) between May 6, 2022 and November 3, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, May 04, 2023 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Northern District of Illinois on behalf of all persons or entities who purchased the securities of Telephone and Data Systems, Inc. ("Telephone and Data Systems" or the "Company") TDS TDS-PV, TDS-PU))) between May 6, 2022 and November 3, 2022, both dates inclusive (the "Class Period").

 According to the complaint, United States Cellular ("USCellular") operates as a majority-owned subsidiary of Telephone and Data Systems.
 Throughout the Class Period, USCellular battled a systematic loss of "postpaid" customers.
 In response, Defendants touted USCellular's purported ability to address postpaid customer "churn" and attrition via tailored promotions and purported expense discipline.
 Notwithstanding, USCellular's churn rate continued to worsen and the Company's promotional activity decimated its profitability.